 Oh the French macaron….the world’s most finicky cookie!
 Let’s face it, these cookies are hard!
 They can seriously drive you crazy!
-I too have had my battles.
-But this foolproof French Macaron Recipe will come to your rescue!
+I too have had my battles and you can read all about that in my Huffington Post article on the matter!

 Are French Macarons Really That Hard to Make?